 6. "Matched" by Ally Condie

-Teens with a questioning mind will enjoy this exciting trilogy starting with “Matched” by Ally Condie.
+Do you like to question the rules and test them out?
+If so, you'll enjoy this exciting trilogy starting with "Matched" by Ally Condie.
 This young adult book describes a futuristic dystopian setting where people’s lives are decided by officials – and people are OK with it.
 But when Cassia, a 17 year old girl, starts questioning these decisions, all kinds of weird things happen – and fast.